 Consider Retweeting

 Even if you never compose an original tweet, you should periodically re-tweet messages that you personally find useful.
-It’s not only helpful feedback to the original tweeter, but you may find yourself attracting your own following by other like-minded people on Twitter who don’t like to tweet.
+It’s not only helpful feedback to the original tweeter, but you may find yourself attracting your own following by other like-minded people on X (formerly Twitter) who don’t like to tweet.
 And that’s not a bad thing.

-Do you love or hate Twitter?
+Do you love or hate Twitter (now rebranded as X)?
 Has it made you a better business intelligence professional?
 Share your thoughts in the comments below.